 Contact me here to discuss any upcoming vacancies and/or pricing of your apartments, or the purchase and sale of a multifamily property.

-- When examining concessions, 31% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in May –down from 32% in April.
+- When examining concessions, 28% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in May –down from 32% in April.
 These move-in incentives continue to be much more prevalent in Brooklyn, where they were found on 40% of leases, than in Manhattan (@ 19% of leases).